sanger-tol/PretextMap/README.md

 Tested on Ubuntu linux kernel 3.13 with clang-9, gcc-4.9, gcc-5.5, gcc-8.3<br/>
 Tested on MacOS 10.13.6 with clang-9, clang-10-apple<br/>

 PretextMap requires libdeflate (https://github.com/ebiggers/libdeflate).
 By default the install script will clone and build the libdeflate.a static library for compilation with PretextMap.
-You can specify your own version to the install script if you wish (you'll have to specify appropriate liking flags as well if you specify a shared library).
+You can specify your own version to the install script if you wish (you'll have to specify appropriate linking flags as well if you specify a shared library).

 run ./install to build (run ./install -h to see options)